 - Cinnaminson Police Photos

 photos by Kevin Mueller

 The most well-known traffic light in New Jersey among vintage signal fans might be this 4-way signal in Hoboken, made by Horni Signal Mfg.
 Corp. in the mid 1930s.
-Most signal collectors are familiar with the Crouse-Hinds “Art Deco” and Eagle “Eaglelux” signals that were designed with end plates and tie rods.
+Most signal collectors are familiar with the Crouse-Hinds “Art Deco” and Eagle “Eaglelux” signals that are held together by tie rods and end plates.
 The Horni adaptation of this design was much less commonly seen, but here is a beautiful example of one.
 The Horni design used three tie rods per head, unlike CH and Eagle, which used two rods.
 My guess is that these tie-rod Hornis were made for only a few years before the modular model was introduced in 1938.

 Below are some of the amazing photos of guy-wire masts in Atlantic City from the online RC Maxwell Digital Collection from Duke University.

 You can check out the AC span wire photos I have from the RC Maxwell collection here.

 For all the images that open up in “slider” mode, I recommend using the “view full size” button (in the lower right corner in full desktop layout) to see these images best.